ptracton/CSUN_ECE_VHDL/GPIO/README.md

 The resulting bit file is located in ./bitgen/basys3.bit.
 The timing simulation is located in implementation/top\_timesim.vhd and the [SDF](https://www.vlsi-expert.com/2011/03/how-to-read-sdf-standard-delay-format.html) is located in implementation/top\_timesim.sdf.
 This is the material needed for a timing simulation but that is work still TBD.

+There is a directory for each of the known boards that has the same Makefile and tcl files.
+From here you can build the design for the specified board.

 ## Tools